Yishai8/files/WpfApp4/External/Readme.txt

  * DiffUtilities: a helper class to compute differences between two versions of a text or a text file.
  * DockPanel: a simple dock panel control for WinForms.
  * EditableUri: provides an editable object representation of a uniform resource identifier (URI) and easy access to the parts of the URI.
  * GrammaticalNumberConverter: provides plural to singular and singular to plural conversion of nouns in a specific culture.
 This implementation is not strictly a general inflector, as it's been designed for table name conversion.
-For instance, it doesn't change a table named "People" in a table named "Person".
+For instance, it doesn't change a table named "People" in a table named "SubCategory".
  * IOUtilities: provides IO utilites, e.g. wrapping sharing violations and automatically re-trying operation a specific number of times, or automatically creating a directory if it does not exist.
  * JobObject: a utility class to manipulate Windows Job Objects (limit CPU, memory, etc.)
  * JsonUtilities: a light yet powerful JSON serializer/deserializer supporting dates, generics, the object type, as well as all classic features.